Skip to main content

 Data science is no exception.
 Indeed, as the industry is directly involved in the development of AI, it’s not surprising that many of the recent AI breakthroughs will likely change the way data science is conceived today, reducing coding time, and empowering data professionals to develop new, more advanced tools and AI models faster and more efficiently.

-This article provides a list of the five most promising AI that is set to revolutionize data science.
+This article provides a list of the five most promising AI tools that are set to revolutionize data science.
 This is just the beginning, and AI tools are expected to join the vibrant data & machine learning tools landscape.
 But for now, let’s stick to the five best AI tools.

 Developed by OpenAI and Microsoft, and publicly released for the first time in late 2022, ChatGPT surprised the world with its unique ability to generate human-like text of all kinds: code, poems, college-level essays, document summaries, and jokes.
 The list of possibilities offered by ChatGPT is infinite, which is why it is now the fastest-growing web application ever, reaching 100 million users in just two months.